zhangxin00/zhangxin00.github.io/_pages/about.md

 {% include base_path %}

-I am a tenure-track Associate Professor at School of Computer Science and Technology, Shandong University, Qingdao.
+I am a tenure-track Associate Professor at the School of Computer Science and Technology, Shandong University.
 My research interests are in system security and computer architecture.
-In particular, I enjoy re-evaluating the rationale behind certain hardware designs and uncovering new side-channel leakages. [[中文主页](https://faculty.sdu.edu.cn/zhangxin00/zh_CN/index.htm)]
+In particular, I enjoy re-evaluating the rationale behind certain hardware designs and uncovering new side-channel leakage. [[中文主页](https://faculty.sdu.edu.cn/zhangxin00/zh_CN/index.htm)]

-Before that, I received my PhD at Peking University under the supervision of Prof. [Qingni Shen](http://scholar.pku.edu.cn/pkuss-shenqn/ge-ren-jian-jie) in 2026.
+Before that, I received my Ph.D. at Peking University under the supervision of Prof. [Qingni Shen](http://scholar.pku.edu.cn/pkuss-shenqn/ge-ren-jian-jie) in 2026.
 From 2024 to 2025, I was a visiting student at National University of Singapore advised by Prof. [Trevor E. Carlson](https://www.comp.nus.edu.sg/~tcarlson/).
 I also collaborate closely with Prof. [Zhi Zhang](https://zhangzhics.github.io/) from the University of Western Australia.

 Email: zhangxin00 [at] sdu [dot] edu [dot] cn